paul-hammant-fork/standard-bazel-experiment/README.md

 # General description

 This code here is wholly based on https://github.com/bazelbuild/bazel/tree/master/examples/java-native which compiles Java into a native solution using Bazel.
 Indeed that sub-directory of that repo is represented twice here:  "Module A" and "Module X" (modulea/ and modulex/).
-The latter depends on the former to compile and execute, even though that's beed added as a feature by me, and gratuitous.
+The latter depends on the former to compile and execute, even though that's been added as a feature by me, and gratuitous.

 How to build both though, with two separate Bazel WORKSPACEs in one repo?

 What's needed is a **depth-first recursive build** here, but using Bazel somehow.
 Maven does **depth-first recursive builds** out of the box, but we want Bazel not Maven.
 Bazel is a **directed graph build system** and can't do a recursive build the Maven way.
 What this repo contains is some shell script schenigans to be a middle ground between Bazel and the **depth-first recursive build** way of Maven.

 ## Maven example of intention

+Note: Maven is naturally a depth-first recursive build technology.

 Maven should be installed first.
 We get to see Module X print to the console and invoke Module A which will do the same.
 This illustrates the dependency and proves that Maven too can work with this repo's two source trees.
 A corporate migrating from Maven (etc) to Bazel would not have `pom.xml` files as I do here.